subordinarycode/Diffie-Hellman-Key-exchange/README.md

 The implementation is commented throughout to explain the various steps of the protocol and the Python code.

-# Steps

-The Diffie-Hellman key exchange protocol is a method for two parties to agree on a shared secret key over an insecure communication channel.
-The protocol works as follows:

 Step 1
 ---